SeanHogg/coderclaw.ai/docs-site/src/content/docs/security/CONTRIBUTING-THREAT-MODEL.md

+---
+title: "Contributing to the CoderClaw Threat Model"
+---

 # Contributing to the CoderClaw Threat Model

 Thanks for helping make CoderClaw more secure.
 This threat model is a living document and we welcome contributions from anyone - you don't need to be a security expert.